 Cadmium can accumulate in the body over a long period of time due to industry or environmental factors and thus lead to severe chronic poisoning.
 Cadmium poisoning primarily damages the bones and kidneys.
-Symptoms also include diarrhea, stomach pain, vomiting and mental disorders.
+Symptoms also include diarrhoea, stomach pain, vomiting, and mental disorders.
 For ethical reasons, there are almost exclusively animal-based studies on the connection between heavy metal poisoning and chlorella.

 Mercury poisoning is also feared.
 Mercury poisoning, also known as mercurialism, is triggered, among other things, by the absorption of fumes.
 Amalgam tooth fillings are also suspected to be the cause of mercury poisoning.

 Chlorella can be used for (supportive) detoxification due to its heavy metal binding properties.
 In animal experiments, the microalgae also proved positive in the case of mercury poisoning of the mother during pregnancy.
 Chlorella prevented the transport of methylmercury to the fetus and thus protected the unborn child from poisoning.
 In addition to this, less mercury was deposited in the brain in the maternal test animals from the chlorella group than in the animals in the placebo group.

 Dioxins is a collective term for various chemical substances such as polychlorinated dibenzodioxins or polybrominated dibenzofurans.
 The chlorine-containing dioxins and furans arise primarily in combustion processes in the presence of chlorine or organic carbon.
 Dioxins were released into the environment in large quantities in the 1980s via dioxin-contaminated chemicals and certain pesticides (herbicides).